Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 - pointer to the parent process (process that created the process)
 - pointers to the child process (process created by this process) when a process transitions from one state to another, the operating

+---
+## Context Switching
+The operating system performs a context switch to stop executing a running process and begin executing a previously ready process.
+To perform a context switch, the kernel must first save the execution context of the running process to its PCB. then load the ready process's previous execution context from its PCB.
+It happens when a previously blocked process receives an input/output event it becomes ready to be process.

+Interrupts halts the execution of a running process to respond to a signal.
+Interrupt is a hardware or software signal that tells the CPU that the device and process and attend to the particular attention

+Interrupts  enable software to respond to signals from hardware.
+The operating system specify a set of instructions, called an interrupt handler, to be executed in response to each type of interrupt.
+	Types of interrupt:
+	- Synchronous: occurs when a process attempts to perform an illegal actions, such as dividing by zero or referencing a protected memory location.
+	- Asynchronous: Hardware devices issue asynchronous interrupts to communicate a status change to the processor.
+For example, the keyboard generates an interrupt when a user presses a key;

+Steps of interrupt handling
+1. Stops execution of running process
+2. Performs context switching
+3. Transfers the control to the interrupt handling to the interrupt handler
+4. Processes the signal to determine what to do
+5. The interrupt handler may then restore the state of the previously executing process (P1) or call the operating system processor scheduler to determine the "next" process to run.
+In this case, the handler calls the process scheduler, which decides that process P2, the highest-priority waiting process, should obtain the processor
+6. The context for process P2 is then loaded from its PCB in main memory, and process P1's execution context is saved to its PCB in main memory.

+Within the time of interrupt handling the processor is idle which reduces the throughput of the cpu.
+On the other hand, interrupt allows blocked processes to become ready

+Operations that can occur on a process:
+• create a process • destroy a process • suspend a process • resume a process • change a process's priority • block a process • wake up a process • dispatch a process

+### Interproccess Communication Manager

+Concurrent processes: Processes that run together, non communication of processes can lead to clashes when requesting a location.
+Processes communicate message passing and sending signals to each other.

+<mark style="background: #FFB86CA6;">Race conditinion</mark>

+### Threads
+Thread is similar to a process but lightweight, when a process is divided into smaller tasks which are called threads.
+The output of the threads are joined together to form the actual output of the process.
+They use processor to execute and other resources processes use, such as address space and open file.
+They have their individual thread IDs, threads also have their own states, ready, blocked and terminated, dead(once its done executing), asleep.
+Operations that can be performed on a process can also be performed on a thread.